Albury has three wastewater systems:

 Our wastewater system is also regulated by the water section of the NSW Department of Industries (DOI-Water).
 The operations of the wastewater system are reported annually, with around 430 responses being provided.
 DOI-Water collates all of these results and our wastewater system is then benchmarked against all of the other NSW Local Water Utilities who operate a wastewater treatment system.

-On-site sewage management system (OSMS) refer to wastewater systems situated within a property's boundary that treat the wastewater generated from the property and includes the land application area.
+On-site sewage management systems (OSMS) refers to wastewater systems situated within a property's boundary that treat the wastewater generated from the property and includes the land application area.
 These systems are required in areas that are not serviced by Council's sewerage infrastructure.
 OSMS may include septic tanks, aerated wastewater treatment systems (AWTS) and bio-filter systems.

 An effective on-site treatment and land application should ensure the: